-County Sligo is home to the largest and oldest collection of stone circles and dolmens known from neolithic Ireland.
-These are found at Carrowmore, a collection of burial monuments at the center of the Coolrea peninsula three kilometers west of Sligo town.
+County Sligo is home to the largest and oldest collection of neolithic stone circles and dolmens found in Ireland.
+The monuments, an early form of passage grave, are located at Carrowmore, a townland within an extensive landscape of prehistoric burial and ceremonial monuments at the heart of the Cuil Iorra peninsula, four kilometers southwest of Sligo town.

-west and Sligo Bay to the north.
-Lough Gill is to the east beyond Carns Hill, connected to the sea by the short shelly Sligo river, the Garavogue.
+west; and the enclosed body of water called Sligo Bay is to the north.
+Lough Gill, the Lake of Brightness lies to the east beyond Carns Hill, connected to the sea by the short shelly Sligo river, the Garavogue.

-Hill is 4 km to the east.
-There are more neolithic buildings on the summits
+Hill is four kilometers to the east.
+There are more neolithic monuments on the summits

 of the Ox Mountains to the south.

-Thirty monuments remain at Carrowmore today, in varying states of preservation and completion, the most perfect being Number 7.
+Thirty monuments remain at Carrowmore today, in varying states of preservation and completion, the most perfect being the Kissing Stone.
 The antiquarian George Petrie

-noted 65 monuments during his visit for the Ordinance Survey in 1837, but today the number is thought to be considerably lower at a probable maximum of forty circles.
+noted sixty-five monuments during his visit for the Ordinance Survey in 1837, but today the number is thought to be considerably lower at a probable maximum of forty circles.
 The sites

 were badly damaged in the early years of the nineteenth century